Z-Files #20: Loeki Metz and the Jewish Monument in Rotterdam

 After the presentation there is the possibility of laying Stumbling Stones to attend the Rozenburglaan in Kralingen.
 Here lived the grandparents of Job Cohen, killed by the Nazis.
 The 'stumbling stones' are placed in the presence of Ahmed Aboutaleb en Job Cohen.
 Job Cohen will also be the special guest Z-Files attend the town hall.
 Stumbling Stones is a unique project by the German artist Gunter Demnig.
 Its bronze stones throughout Europe mark the homes of people who were expelled, deported, murdered or committed to suicide during the Second World War.
 Since 2010, almost 24 stones have been placed in Rotterdam on the initiative of Stichting Loods 300 and the Jewish Children's Monument.

 Z-Files, Art and the City

 The CBK Rotterdam programs BKOR en Sculpture International Rotterdam collaborate intensively to strengthen and renew the Rotterdam public space.
 They organize regularly Z-Files about art and the city in which art, public space and the city are addressed through lectures, presentations and excursions.
-Goal of Z-Files (where the Z stands for The destroyed city from Zadkine and the controversy surrounding the possible relocation of this work) is to bring attention to the special collection of works of art in the public space of Rotterdam and to highlight current developments in the city.
+Goal of Z-Files (where the Z stands for The destroyed city from Zadkine and the controversy surrounding the possible relocation of this work) is to bring the special collection of works of art in the public space of Rotterdam to the attention and to highlight current developments in the city.